fmhoward/DLRS/README.md

 ```

 ## Installation
 This github repository should be downloaded to a project directory.
 Installation takes < 5 minutes on a standard desktop computer.
 Runtime for hyperparameter optimization is approximately 96 hours for 50 iterations.
-Runtime for model training of the tumor region of interest and recurence score predictive models was approximately 4 hours.
+Runtime for model training of the tumor region of interest and recurrence score predictive models was approximately 4 hours.
 The analysis of results is performed in < 1 minute.
 All software was tested on CentOS 8 with an AMD EPYC 7302 16-Core Processor and 4x A100 SXM 40 GB GPUs.

 Requirements:
 * python 3.8